-Maryland Group Health Insurance & Employee Benefit Plans
+Comprehensive Maryland Group Health Insurance and Employee Benefits Program

-Taylor Benefits Insurance, with its exceptional service deeply rooted in over 25 years of experience in Maryland, Virginia, Georgia and now stretching to Colorado, has been a beacon of customer service.
-Famous for crafting excellent health plans, our agents exude confidence in their ability to offer comprehensive insurance strategies over the phone.
+Taylor Benefits, with its exceptional service deeply rooted in over 25 years of experience in Maryland, Virginia, Georgia and now stretching to Colorado, has been a beacon of customer service.
+Famous for crafting excellent health plans, our agents exude confidence in their ability to offer comprehensive strategies over the phone.
 We pride ourselves on creating customized benefits packages fit for any age and company size, from an eight-employee family business in Virginia (VA) to a multi-national corporation.
-Our health plan membership extends to include even the humble mom and pop businesses to the towering corporations and includes group plans as per the law.
+Our healthcare membership extends to include even the humble mom and pop businesses to the towering corporations and includes collective packages as per the law.

 Our role as an independent agent allows Taylor Benefits to utilize resources and products from a myriad of diverse insurance providers conserving the exclusive membership of just one.
 This gives us an advantage, allowing us to offer a quote tailored to your needs, crafting insurance coverage options that offer the highest level of coverage without breaking the bank.

-Taylor Benefits is the industry leader in providing comprehensive AND affordable products for group policies and employee benefits.
+Taylor Benefits is the industry leader in providing comprehensive AND affordable products for policies and work benefits.
 We have been fortunate to extend our service to many vibrant cities in Maryland, such as Baltimore, Waldorf, and Rockville, just to name a few, as well as to companies in Virginia and Georgia.
-We offer advice to our members to help them navigate the health insurance landscape with ease.
+We offer advice to our members to help them navigate the healthcare coverage landscape with ease.

-Taylor Benefits Insurance, carrying a prestigious logo, has long-standing popularity with some of the more notable large businesses in the states of Maryland and Virginia, but never fails to provide the same exceptional service to “mom and p
+Taylor Benefits, carrying a prestigious logo, has long-standing popularity with some of the more notable large businesses in the states of Maryland and Virginia, but never fails to provide the same exceptional service to “mom and p

 op” businesses as well.
 And if you need information concerning the State Personnel Management System (SPMS), or if you need a quote for your business in Colorado or Georgia, we’ve got you covered.

-Call us today at the number at the top of the page for a FREE estimate and available group benefits options in Maryland, Virginia, and Colorado or Georgia, or complete the simple form on the right for a no-obligation, customized proposal for your Maryland, Virginia or Georgia-based business.
+Call us today at the number at the top of the page for a FREE estimate and available benefits options in Maryland, Virginia, and Colorado or Georgia, or complete the simple form on the right for a no-obligation, customized proposal.

-Large employers may allow their workers a choice of health insurance coverage plans.
+Large employers may allow their workers a choice of healthcare coverage plans.
 If one option meets the affordability standard in the ACA, others can cost more.
-For example, the employee can choose between an HMO (Health Maintenance Organization), PPO (Preferred Provider Organization), POS (Point of Service) option, or one of our robust dental or vision insurance plans.
+For example, the crew can choose between an HMO (Health Maintenance Organization), PPO (Preferred Provider Organization), POS (Point of Service) option, or one of our robust dental or vision insurance solutions.

 Imagine a situation in Nevada or New York.
 A POS typically involves coordinating care through a primary care physician as an HMO does.
 That doctor, a key team player, refers the patient to specialists and other providers.
 However, more like a PPO, the POS allows the use of out-of-network medical providers, albeit at a higher cost than in-network services.
 Typically, an HMO only covers out-of-network care in an emergency – a ‘save-the-day’ situation requiring an additional amount in expenses.